MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation.md

 ## Step 4 - Move Object in 2D Using the Hand

-In addition to using the mouse, we will now introduce a gesture to enter and leave the cursor grab mode.
+We will now introduce a gesture to enter and leave the cursor grab mode.

 1. In the **Project** window, locate the **GestureTrigger** prefab under **MicrosoftGesturesToolkit\Prefabs**.
 Drag and drop it to the **Hierarchy** window to create a new **GestureTrigger** game object in your scene.